esnet/pond/README.md

 And then high level processing via Event pipelines:

 * **Pipeline** - Stream or batch processing of Events.
 Supports windowing, grouping and aggregation.
-Still under development.

 # Getting started